ts-custer/rip-and-direct-playback/README.md

 Enter number of the station to record and play (2)..
 ```
-Note that the record file "2021-12-10_12-07-17 Radio Caroline.mp3" is stored in the new created subfolder "recordings".
+Note that the record file "2021-12-10_12-07-17 Radio Caroline (MP3).mp3" is stored in the new created subfolder "recordings".

 Press Enter again to record and listen the second station or enter the number of the station you would like to hear.